rajdeeppandhare/CLAUDE-SKILLS/README.md

   <summary>🧠 <strong>Context Memory</strong></summary>

 _Short overview:_
-A portable conversation memory skill for Claude that snapshots your entire session into a downloadable file — so you can resume exactly where you left off, in any new chat, or even on a differe[...]
+A portable conversation memory skill for Claude that snapshots your entire session into a downloadable file — so you can resume exactly where you left off, in any new chat, or even on a different device.

 - **Key features:**
     - 🗺️ Maps your entire session — goals, decisions, code, issues, dead ends